Status: Rare casual spring visitor statewide. Accidental in fall.

 12-15 Apr 1995 first basic Lake McConaughy (cited above).

 The other reports are of a first basic bird at Sutherland Reservoir, Lincoln Co 3 Mar 2001 that was not accepted by NOURC due to poor photo quality (Brogie 2014), 2-4 Apr 2014, a juvenile at N.P.
 Dodge Park, Omaha (not accepted by NOURC due to possibility of the bird being a hybrid, Brogie 2015), 8 Mar 2015 Sherman Reservoir, Sherman Co, that was not accepted by NOURC (Brogie 2016), and 23 Apr 2016 an immature at Lake McConaughy (Silcock 2016, pending NOURC).

 Fall: The single report cited here is considered a fall record as it coincides with fall migration peaks of other large white-headed gulls and apparently did not winter.

 13 Dec 2000 first basic Lake Ogallala 13 Dec 2000 (Jorgensen 2002)

-The records of this species from surrounding states are vastly skewed in favor of Colorado.
+Comments: The records of this species from surrounding states are vastly skewed in favor of Colorado.
 Of a total of about 37 records, 29 are from Colorado (CBRC 2017) and two from Wyoming (Faulkner 2010), emphasizing the preference of the species for westerly Great Plains reservoirs.
+Glaucous-winged Gull is now (2020) annual in Colorado (Steven Mlodinow, personal communication).
 There are only four records in all for Kansas (Thompson et al 2011), Missouri (MBRC 2017), and Iowa (Iowa Ornithologists’ Union 2017).
 All but six of the records are in the period 11 Dec-1 May, and about 65% are Jan-Mar.